IrascibleBasil/pharis-mod-list/modlist.md

 ### [Redaynia Restored](https://www.nexusmods.com/morrowind/mods/47646) ([Desquirmified](mods/Redaynia%20Restored%20-%20Desquirmified.7z))
 Since the hanging slaughterfish squirm around in OpenMW I have provided an edited version that replaces them with the slaughterfish from **OAAB Data**.
 Use the edited plugin with the original mod's assets.

+The original mod was made by **R-Zero**, all credit goes to them, I just rotated some fish.

 <details>	<summary>Alternatives</summary>

 - []()